SupsoOrg/supso/lib/templates/project_dir_readme.txt

-README FOR SUPPORTED SOURCE PROJECT DIRECTORY
+README FOR SUPER SOURCE PROJECT DIRECTORY
 ---------------------------------------------

 1. What is this directory?